cakeio-unreal/cakeio-unreal.github.io/docs/core-api/paths.md

 ## Overview
-CakePath objects are meant to provide an ergonomic and standardized way to work with filesystem paths in Unreal Engine.
-The main job of the CakePath is to ensure that paths follow standardized representation that eliminates some of the inconsistencies between platforms.
-Mainly this means establishing a common path separator, and handling small details such as whether or not trailing slashes are included for directory-like paths.
-The end result is that we can send in paths of various styles for various platforms -- e.g., we can submit Windows-style paths like `C:\data` or Unix-style paths like `/c/data` and CakePath objects will ensure that the final path is transformed into that common convention.
-Callers don't have to worry about converting between path separators, or whether or not to include trailing slashes.
-CakePath also offers a variety of utility methods that make path manipulation and handling easier.
-The following documentation will provide general usage and guidance instructions.

---8<-- "native-bp-diff.md"
+CakePath objects provide an ergonomic and standardized way to work with filesystem paths in Unreal Engine.

 ### Source Code Information
 === "C++"